What is the Green Light Reflex and why must we be able to recognize it??

 - When this happens we develop back pain, stiffness, and restricted movement.

 - Habituated Green Light Reflex can cause herniated discs, back pain, neck pain, sciatica and knee pain among others.

-You can start learning how to regain control of the Green Light Reflex right now by practicing the Somatic Movements that address all the muscles of the back of the body.
-Below is a Somatic Movement playlist that does just that.
-Try these movements and enjoy a freer more comfortable back!
+You can start learning how to regain control of the Green Light Reflex right now by practicing the Somatic Movement known as Arch & Flatten, it will release and relax your lower back fast.
+Give it a try to enjoy a freer more comfortable back!

 As always, thanks for reading.